This article walks through installing Dundas BI on Windows. Users can then access it from any device without additional installations or tools.

 This article describes how to install Dundas BI on a Linux server.

-This article lists the folders that are installed for the Dundas BI Deployment application and a Dundas BI instance on the Dundas BI server.
+This article lists the folders that are installed for the Dundas BI Deployment application or wizard and for a Dundas BI instance.

-This article shows you how to upgrade an existing Dundas BI instance using the Deployment application on a Windows server.
+This article describes how to upgrade an installed instance of Dundas BI to a new version.

 This article shows you how to remove or uninstall a Dundas BI instance from a Windows server using the Deployment application.

-This article shows you how to install Dundas BI sample projects to an existing instance of Dundas BI, including usage and performance tracking dashboards ready to use for your instance.
+This article shows you how to install and use the Dundas BI sample projects in your instance of Dundas BI, including ready-to-use usage and performance tracking dashboards.

-Deploying Dundas BI using Docker containers allows you to run on the OS or cloud platform of your choice, and use scaling and high availability options such as Kubernetes.
+Deploying Dundas BI using Docker containers allows you to run on the OS or cloud platform of your choice.

 This article describes how to run Dundas BI on Kubernetes using Helm charts for automated scaling and management of Dundas BI containers.